webhavr/cppNotes/Smart Pointers.md

 ### Shared Pointer:

-		a.
-Referenced-counted Smart Pointer
+*  Referenced-counted Smart Pointer
-		b.
-A count is kept as to how many shared_ptrs are pointing to the managed object
+*  A count is kept as to how many shared_ptrs are pointing to the managed object
-		c.
-When the last shared_ptr is destroyed, and count goes to zero, the managed object is automatically deleted
+*  When the last shared_ptr is destroyed, and count goes to zero, the managed object is automatically deleted
-		d.
-Called a shared_ptr because ownership of the object is shared among shared_ptrs
+*  Called a shared_ptr because ownership of the object is shared among shared_ptrs
-		e.
-Any one shared_ptr can keep the managed object alive.
+*  Any one shared_ptr can keep the managed object alive.
 Object deleted only when last shared_ptr goes out of scope

-	1. Problems with Shared pointer:
+* Problems with Shared pointer:
-		a.
-With referenced-counted shared_ptrs, if there is a ring or cycle, then shared_ptrs can keep each other alive
+	* With referenced-counted shared_ptrs, if there is a ring or cycle, then shared_ptrs can keep each other alive

-		b.
-Objects will be alive even if no other shared_ptrs are not pointing to the managed object from the outside universe
+	* Objects will be alive even if no other shared_ptrs are not pointing to the managed object from the outside universe

-		c.
+	* Solution to the Ring Problem:
-		d.
-Solution to the Ring Problem:
+		* We can use Weak Pointers over here.
-			i.
-We can use Weak Pointers over here. ii.
-They only observe an object but do not influence the lifetime and existence of the object iii.
-If ring of objects point to each other with weak pointers, then when last shared_pointer from outside universe goes out of scope, the managed object will get deleted
+		* They only observe an object but do not influence the lifetime and existence of the object

-			iv.
+		* If ring of objects point to each other with weak pointers, then when last shared_pointer from outside universe goes out of scope, the managed object will get deleted

 ### Weak Pointers:
 		a.
 Unlike, raw pointers, weak pointers have an advantage that they know whether the managed object is still in existence or not
 		b.
 Weak pointer can look at the manager object and can tell whether the managed object is still in existence or has died